 The recipe is simple and is so much easier than I originally thought.
 If I knew that, I would have been making it already.

 My mother and I made it together last Christmas.
 We had a ball and everyone ate it up before it even cooled down!
-All you need is 4 ingredients; sugar, flour, corn starch, and butter.
+This simple Scottish Shortbread recipe is so easy, all you need is 4 ingredients; sugar, flour, corn starch, and butter.
 Here’s the full recipe:

 - 1 1/4 cups all-purpose flour